Juan-Andres-Motta/monoliticas-entrega-3/README.md

 - **Server Logs**: Monitor console output for domain event processing
 - **Database Check**: Use `poetry run python check_database.py` to verify data persistence

-## 🤝 Contributing

-1. Follow the existing code structure and patterns
-2. Add tests for new features
-3. Update database migrations when changing models
-4. Document any new configuration options

 ## 📚 Key Concepts Demonstrated

 - **Aggregate Root**: `TrackingEvent` as the main domain aggregate